logo

 How to Become a Paralegal

 If you are interested in becoming a paralegal, this page will serve as a guide to inform you about what paralegals do, the kind of experience and schooling needed to become a paralegal, and salary and job outlook information.
-Before you take the first step in beginning your new career, it will help to understand the requirements and steps for how to become a paralegal.
-Once you understand the possible paths for becoming a paralegal, you will be able to customize a path for yourself, setting realistic and attainable goals along the way.
+Before you take the first step in beginning your new career, it will help to understand the requirements and steps to become a paralegal.
 Continue reading to learn more about getting started as a paralegal, along with information on finding paralegal schools and getting your first job.

 Table of Contents